MonetDB/pymonetdb/doc/development.rst

   $ monetdbd start /tmp/pymonetdbtest

 **Note 1:** Test databases created by `test_control.py` are cleaned up after the control tests have finished.
-However, the `demo` database is neither stopped nor destroyed after the tests because there might be other users using this database.
+However, the `demo` database and the MonetDB daemon itself are neither stopped nor destroyed.

 **Note 2:** The above commands are also in the file `tests/initdb.sh`.
 Once the database farm has been created, you can use that script to do the remaining work::

-  $tests/initdb.sh demo /tmp/pymonetdbtest
+  $ tests/initdb.sh demo /tmp/pymonetdbtest

 **WARNING:** `initdb.sh` will destroy the given database `demo` *WITHOUT* asking for confirmation!

 Run tests
 ^^^^^^^^^

 There are many ways to run the tests.
 Below we list several often-used commands.
-One should use the following commands in the root directory of one's pymonetdb source.
+The commands should be run in the root directory of the pymonetdb source directory.

 * With Python unittest::